zannallan/call-to-action-banner/README.md

 ---
-summary: 'Use CSS position along with float to create a call to action banner.'
+summary: 'Use CSS position along with Flexbox to create a call to action banner.'
 time: '1 hour'
 deliverables: '1 HTML file, 1 CSS file, images'
 ---